bartobri/no-more-secrets/README.md

 is recommended that you use it.
 If you don't,  you will have to manually assign a value to each structure member.

-Here is how the structre is defined:
+Here is how the structure is defined:
 ```
 typedef struct {
     char *src;